June 1st, 2017

 Patients, Caregivers and Survivors

 Are there services or resources that have been awesome for you?
 What services do/would you recommend to other cancer patients?
-Here's where to go to teach CancerChatBot what you know about cancer: fill out this form
+Here's where to go to teach CancerChatBot what you know about cancer: fill out this form, where you can:

 We would love to partner with you and make your resources, information and content readily available for the cancer patients you serve.
 We can deliver relevant content to your target audience on a regular basis through the chatbot.
 Here are a handful examples of how we have integrated other organizations' resources: